'Start Listening': Greta Thunberg Rejects Major Environmental Award

 "She has stubbornly and persuasively urged the world to listen to research and act on the basis of facts," the council said in a statement.

-Council president Hans Wallmark said that the body respects both Thunberg's decision to turn down the award, "and the reasons for this decision."
+Council president Hans Wallmark said that the body respects both Thunberg's decision to turn down the award "and the reasons for this decision."

 As for the $52,000 award, Wallmark said the council "will now think carefully about what to do with the prize money."